xinkaihe26/FTIR-Vol-cal/README.md

 ```

 This runs a complete analysis on the example spectrum (`example/trans example.txt`)
-using JT12 glass composition, printing all results and saving diagnostic plots to `example/`.
+using a fixed glass composition (Hawaii MI, for example), printing all results and saving diagnostic plots to `example/`.

 ## Usage